 Select Materials in Advance

 Get your students’ email addresses!
-Assign homework and link them to articles and essays this way.
+Assign homework like simple writing assignments for weaker students.
+Send news articles or short essays to the advanced students.
+Tell them to prepare for a comprehension check and discussion next time.
 I always try to assign at least one reading task for homework then follow up the next lesson.
-For reading assignments I very rarely use hardcopies, i.e., handouts.
+For reading assignments I very rarely use hard copies, i.e., handouts.
 Email is the way to go.

 Having a routine gives structure to your lessons, and a familiar environment can facilitate the learning process for your students.
 Proceeding randomly is not the way to go.
 With most of my students, I always show them my lesson plan before we start.
 My 60 min. lesson plan usually looks something like this: